grscheller/dotfiles/README.md

 # dotfiles

-## Repo's purposes
+## Repo's purposes is to

-1. To maintain my own configuration files
+1. maintain my own configuration files
-2. To preserve this information for myself
+2. preserve this information for myself
-3. To help quickly configure new systems for myself
+3. help quickly configure new systems for myself
-4. To provide others useful examples for their own configuration files
+4. provide others useful examples for their own configuration files
-5. To allow others to use as a starting point for their own versions
+5. allow others to use as a starting point for their own versions

 ## Installation Scripts